 Within the ecclesiastical context, 'lay' includes women and men religious who are not priests (not part of the hierarchical structure, therefore).
-In this case it is a positive concept, and enables us to speak of lay consecrated, the layperson who has marked him or herself in relation to God by a public or ritual act (consecration, but

-"consacrazione" for a correct understanding of this term).
+In this case it is a positive concept, and enables us to speak of lay consecrated, the layperson who has marked him or herself in relation to God by a public or ritual act (consecration, but - "consacrazione" for a correct understanding of this term).

-Usage: There is also a concept of laïcité (French), laicità (Italian), occasionally rendered in English as 'laicity'.
+Usage: There is also a concept of laïcité (French), laïcità (Italian), occasionally rendered in English as 'laïcity'.
 This English term is not a happy one!
-English may prefer 'lay state' but this would not capture the sense of the word as used by Fr Viganò for example.
-Hence, we have to stay with 'laicity'.
+Secularism would be more appropriate in English.
 Fr Viganò offers three levels of meaning to the term - the most general being that of the universal condition of creation, a second level being that of the Church's mission, and the third as a lay form of religious life, the Salesian Brother.